albaraam/yii2-push/README.md

 ```

 Then add & configure the Collection component in your config file:

--`Collection is a storage for all push services in the application.`
+- `Collection is a storage for all push services in the application.`

 ```
 'components' => [